Overview

 Prescription Medications:

-Medical treatment is ensued depending on the cause of the illness.
+Medical treatment is initiated depending on the cause of the illness.
 For example, medications are prescribed to treat an underlying bacterial infection or a chronic disease.

 Home Remedies